The Ender 3 is one of my favorite affordable 3d printers – and one of the things that sets it apart is its broad material compatibility.

 Best ABS Filament for Ender 3

-The flip side is that ABS is notoriously challenging to print because it’s prone to warping/cracking and releases fool, toxic fumes.
-Ideally, you’ll want to equip your Ender 3 with an enclosure.
+The flip side is that ABS is notoriously challenging to print because it’s prone to warping/cracking and releases toxic fumes.
+As such, you’ll want to equip your Ender 3 with an enclosure to protect yourself.

 The Ender 3 hits all the temperature criteria for ABS printing, but for the best results, you need an enclosure.